rlmoser99/ruby_rspec_TOP/proposal.md

 ## Additional

 I have told a few people about this repo in the #ruby-testing channel.
 In addition, I have privately told a few students about it.
-At this time, I know that andrewjh271, aaron-contreras, tenacious-qi, msespos, and Pandenok have gone through them.
+At this time, I know that andrewjh271, aaron-contreras, tenacious-qi, msespos and Pandenok have viewed it.

 This playground needs a thorough review by someone a lot more familiar with RSpec.
 Even though I have spent over three months learning RSpec, I do not feel 100% confident in some of my explanations & I have zero 'real-world' experience.

 For example, the last two files focus on 'types' of methods that should always be tested.
 It was difficult to find useful information on what methods should be tested for these ruby games.
-Therefore, I combined information from Sandi Metz talk [Magic Tricks of Testing](https://www.youtube.com/watch?v=URSWYvyc42M), conversations in #ruby-testing, and even direct messages with Timato.
+Therefore I combined information from Sandi Metz talk [Magic Tricks of Testing](https://www.youtube.com/watch?v=URSWYvyc42M), conversations in #ruby-testing, and even direct messages with Timato.

 ## Status
 - [x] Proposed